Asian stocks rise ahead of Fed's next interest rate decision – KION546

 New York Community Bancorp jumped 31.7% after it agreed to buy much of Signature Bank in a $2.7 billion deal.
 Signature Bank became the industry’s third-largest failure earlier this month.

-In energy markets, benchmark U.S. crude lost 56 cents to $67.26 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 90 cents on Monday to $67.64.
-Brent crude, the price basis for international oil trading, declined 59 cents to $73.20 per barrel in London.
-It gained 82 cents the previous session to $73.79.
+In energy markets, benchmark U.S. crude picked up 24 cents to $68.06 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 90 cents on Monday to $67.82.
+Brent crude, the price basis for international oil trading, added 29 cents to $74.08 per barrel in London.